FMLA

 Federal law allows certain employees to take up to 12 weeks of unpaid leave.
 In addition, New York laws require employers to make reasonable accommodations.
 For example, if you are caring for a parent who is being moved to a nursing home and have used your 12 weeks, an additional two weeks could be considered a reasonable accommodation under New York law.

-If you were terminated from your position after taking FMLA leave, or if you faced retaliation from your employer, you may be eligible to file a lawsuit.
-You should speak with our Queens FMLA violation lawyers as soon as possible so that we can evaluate your case and discuss moving forward with a lawsuit.
+If you were terminated from your position after taking FMLA leave, or if you faced retaliation from your employer, you may be eligible to file a lawsuit; you should speak with our FMLA violation lawyers in Queens as soon as possible so that we can evaluate your case and discuss moving forward with a lawsuit.

 What is the Family and Medical Leave Act (FMLA)?